Trent Green: Kansas City Chiefs

 On February 27, 2007, Damon Huard was re-signed by the Chiefs for $7.5 million over three years, causing a "quarterback controversy" in Kansas City.
 Green initially was asked to take a pay cut in his 2007 salary, and had been granted permission to seek a trade to another team.
-Teams interested included the Miami Dolphins (who offered a seventh-round draft pick to the Chiefs, but the Chiefs declined, instead seeking a fifth-round pick), the Detroit Lions, and Cleveland Browns were also interested in Green prior to the 2007 NFL Draft.
+Teams interested in Green prior to the 2007 NFL draft included the Miami Dolphins (who offered a seventh-round draft pick to the Chiefs, but the Chiefs declined, instead seeking a fifth-round pick), the Detroit Lions, and Cleveland Browns.
 Green was not traded on draft weekend as previously expected.
 Green said he would not return to Kansas City, therefore making his release possible.
 Green had told the Chiefs that Miami was his preference being that he previously worked under both head coach Cam Cameron and quarterbacks coach Terry Shea.